rtakasu/miniblogger/README.md

 # miniblogger
-Flask App on Bluemix Cloud
+Flask App on AWS

+Todo:
+- Change name from miniblogger to footy_api.
+For some reason if I just change the name python refuses to do a relative import.

 API:
 GET /entries: